Medical Dictionary

 Are there treatments for HIV?

-There is no cure for HIV, but there are many medicines to treat both HIV infection and the health problems and infections (called opportunistic infections, or OIs) and that come with it.
-These other infections are called opportunistic infections (OIs).
+There is no cure for HIV, but there are many medicines to treat both HIV infection and the health problems and infections (called opportunistic infections, or OIs) that come with it.
 The medicines allow people with HIV to have long, healthy lives.

 How can I live a healthier life with HIV?